aleable/McOpt/code/README.md

 # construct the topology
 mcopt.ot_setup()
 ```
-- *Execution*: Now, you can execute our schemes.
+- *Execution*: now, you can execute our schemes.
 You just need to run:
 ```python
 mcopt.dyn_exec()    # execute the finite difference discretization of the dynamics mcopt.opt_exec()    # run the fixed-point iterations
 ```

-- *Serialization*: Once the algorithms reached convergence, you can export the results with:
+- *Serialization*: once the algorithms reached convergence, you can export the results with:

 ```python
 # export the fluxes at convergence with the two schemes, the graph topology,